11+ prep · Reading

 • How much does Reading 11+ tutoring cost? +

-Berkshire / Reading runs higher than national averages thanks to the high-stakes-target nature of the local grammar schools and the area's proximity to London.
+Berkshire and Reading run higher than national averages thanks to the high-stakes-target nature of the local grammar schools and the area's proximity to London.
 Expect £35-£55/hr for solid 11+ tutoring; £60-£100/hr for tutors with strong Reading School or Kendrick track records.
-Across a Year 5 / autumn-Year-6 prep course (~30 sessions): £1,000-£3,000.
+Across a Year 5 and autumn-Year-6 prep course (about 30 sessions), expect £1,000-£3,000.

 Related